 In 2014, Abimbola Jaiyeola was not just Nigeria's first female helicopter pilot, she succeeded in becoming a celebrated heroine in 2016.

-Captain Abimbola Jayeola (Captain AB) in 2016 became talk of town after she saved 13 people on board when she avoided an air crash by choosing to land the helicopter on water.
+That year, Captain Abimbola Jayeola (Captain AB) saved 13 people from dying in a crash when she avoided air mishap by choosing to land a helicopter on water.

-Abimbola who hails from Abeokuta, Ogun state, southwestern Nigeria graduated from the Bristow Academy in 2008 after which she obtained a training in Florida.
+Abimbola who hails from Abeokuta, Ogun state, southwestern Nigeria, graduated from the Bristow Academy in 2008 after which she obtained training in Florida.
 She flies the Sikorsky S76 for Bristow Helicopters Nigeria.

 She flew the 5B BJQ Bristow helicopter that was headed to Lagos from Port Harcourt but ended up “ditching” into the Atlantic Ocean.

 “Ditching” is a controlled emergency measure to land an aircraft on water.

 A chopper with a team arrived at the crash scene around 11.50 am on the day and started a rescue operation with all the passengers already wearing their life jackets.

 MV-DIJAMA launched its 'Fast Rescue Boat' immediately and started receiving the casualties from the chopper’s LifeRafts.
 The accident happened 70 nautical miles off Lagos.

 The story of Abimbola Jaiyeola has proven to all that a woman can do anything she puts her mind to do.